BTHome logo

 0x05 illuminance uint24 (3 bytes) 0.01 05138A14 13460.67 lux

-0x06 mass (kg) uint16 (2 byte) 0.01 065E1F 80.3 kg
+0x06 mass (kg) uint16 (2 bytes) 0.01 065E1F 80.3 kg

-0x07 mass (lb) uint16 (2 byte) 0.01 073E1D 74.86 lb
+0x07 mass (lb) uint16 (2 bytes) 0.01 073E1D 74.86 lb

 0x14 moisture uint16 (2 bytes) 0.01 14020C 30.74 %